Home » computer engineering » Types of network topology in computer system

 Advantages of bus topology

-1. Installation remains simple because only one main cable connects all devices.
+1. Installation remains simple because one backbone cable connects all devices.

 Disadvantages of bus topology

-1. If the backbone cable fails, the entire network stops working.
+1. Failure in the backbone cable stops the entire network.

-2. Heavy traffic slows communication because devices share the same cable.
+2. Heavy traffic slows communication across the shared cable.

 Figure 1